GuideNepalFamilyEducationBudgetPersonal Finance

 UKGRs 3,190

-The caps are not retroactive across all municipalities and the premium schools operate above them under different categorisation.
-Treat Rs 8,000/month as a realistic mid-Valley Montessori number and Rs 15,000–25,000/month as the premium Montessori line.
+The caps aren't retroactive across all municipalities, and premium schools operate above them under different categorisation.
+Treat Rs 8,000/month as a realistic mid-Valley Montessori number, with Rs 15,000–25,000/month as the premium Montessori line.

-Over three years, the Montessori bill alone is roughly Rs 2.5–9 lakh.
+Over three years, the Montessori bill alone runs roughly Rs 2.5–9 lakh.

 Stage 4 — Primary and secondary school (Class 1–10)